nicolestofenmacher/Exploratory-Analysis-of-NIST-PFAS-LC-MS-MS-Database/README.md

 # Exploratory Analysis of NIST PFAS LC-MS/MS Database

 This project explores PFAS liquid chromatography–tandem mass spectrometry (LC-MS/MS) data from the National Institute of Standards and Technology (NIST).
-The analysis uses Python and SQL to explore the structure of the database, characterize PFAS compounds and analytical transitions, and investigate patterns relevant to PFAS identification and potential analytical interferences.
+The analysis uses Python and SQL to explore the structure of the database, characterize PFAS samples and compounds, and examine LC-MS/MS characteristics including precursor masses, retention times, and fragmentation patterns.

 ## Objectives

 * Explore and characterize the structure of the NIST PFAS database.
-* Retrieve relevant PFAS and mass spectrometry data using SQL.
+* Retrieve and integrate relevant PFAS and mass spectrometry data using SQL.
-* Analyze LC-MS/MS precursor and product ion information.
+* Characterize PFAS composition across samples and sample classes.
-* Investigate patterns and potential interferences among PFAS compounds.
+* Examine precursor m/z, chromatographic retention times, and MS/MS fragmentation characteristics.
-* Visualize relationships within the dataset to support interpretation of analytical results.
+* Construct sample-level features and sample–compound relationships to support downstream computational analysis.

 ## Tools